Chiabee/CNSWhitepaper/src/Pricing.md

 # The Total Cost of Registration
-- The total cost of registration includes: registration fee (registration fee is required for the first registration) + annual fee (charged annually) + royalties
+- The total cost of registration includes: registration fee (registration fee is required for the first registration) + annual fee (charged annually) + royalties.
 - The price of CNS is priced in USD and XCH is paid.
 Therefore, if the currency price fluctuates significantly, we will adjust the XCH amount.

 ## Registration Fee
-- 7+ characters: 0
+- 7+ characters: 0.
-- 6 characters: $6 in XCH
+- 6 characters: $6 in XCH.
-- Not available below 6 characters
+- Not available below 6 characters.

 ## Annual Fee
-- 7+ characters: $6 in XCH per year
+- 7+ characters: $6 in XCH per year.
-- 6 characters: $10 in XCH per year
+- 6 characters: $10 in XCH per year.
-- Not available below 6 characters
+- Not available below 6 characters.

 ## Royalty
 - The royalty percentage is 5%.